glpaparelli/competitive-programming/notes/cp-notes.md

 ## 4.2 - Solution
 **We can use the binary search philosophy to solve the problem.**
 We compute the middle of the array.
-If the element in the middle is smaller than its right neighbor than the right neighbor could be a leader, and we do `low = mid + 1` to proceed the search in the right side of the array.
+If the element in the middle is smaller than its right neighbor **than the right neighbor could be a peak**, and we do `low = mid + 1` to proceed the search in the right side of the array.
 Otherwise we do the opposite.
 ```java
 peak_elements(a[])